Amit2016-17/machine-learning-workshop-astra-GCP-dataproc/README.md

 Want to get hands-on with DataStax's Cassandra-as-a-Service offering (_for free!_) and use popular Machine Learning tools and algorithms?
 Join in and follow along with this workshop!

+This project is an adaptation of [Machine Learning with Apache Spark & Cassandra](https://www.datastax.com/resources/webinar/introduction-machine-learning-apache-cassandratm-and-apache-sparktm).
+Original code can be found [here](https://github.com/DataStax-Academy/machine-learning-workshop-online).

 ## Requirements

 * [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)